 - Warm The Rocks at Long Lake presented by Lawson Lundell LLP.
-Doors at 7:15pm-midnight.
-Live performances in the Big Rock Beer Garden 19+
+Doors at 7:00pm-2:00am.
+Live performances in the NWT Brewing Beer Garden.
+Must be 19+ to attend.

 When you purchase your ticket to Folk On The Rocks that money goes directly towards the costs to run the festival.
-Those costs include site repairs and improvements, artist fees and travel, food and supplies for our volunteers, sounds and technical costs, and community outreach programs like Blues In The Schools!
+Those costs include site repairs and improvements, artist fees and travel, food and supplies for our volunteers, sounds and technical costs, and community outreach programs like RCYK Performing Arts & Queer Justice Camp!

 Yes!
 Folk On The Rocks has several tanks of clean potable water available across the FOTR site.
 These tanks have easy to use taps for filling your water bottle.
 We encourage all Festival attendees to bring their own reusable bottle and stay hydrated!

 We successfully held Folk On The Rocks in 2021 with no resulting COVID-19 cases, and have learned a lot from hosting the festival in the current global context.
 This coming year, we are working hard to build on what we have learned and continue to ensure 2022 is a safe reality.
 We do want to reassure you that in the event of festival cancellation due to COVID-19, all ticket holders will be appropriately compensated.

 We are dedicated to keeping our community and patrons informed and up to date on festival activities, and advise that everyone take the following Health Canada recommended courses of action:

 - wash your hands often with soap and water or alcohol-based hand sanitizer